sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:10) trash can at right of screen often not visible.

 - [x] (0:15?)
 (0:05) remove (comment out) the fsck stuff, since we're going to store the data on multiple machines for robustness, and this fsck stuff is never useful, but is very slow.

-- [ ] (1:00?) write locking code so I can run multiple bup servers in parallel without corruption.
+--> - [ ] (1:00?)
+(0:38+) write locking code so I can run multiple bup servers in parallel without corruption.
-      We *must* make the lock on the filesystem of the remote account, not using the db, because the db is not instantly consistent!
+      We *must* make the lock on the filesystem of the remote account, not using the db, because the db is not instantly consistent.

+`get_lock` function

+1. check if there is a file .bup/lock, and if so read it:
+       {server_id:?,  expire:?}

+        wstein@localhost:~/salvus/salvus$ ssh XqT8YljQ@localhost cat .bup/lock
+        {server_id:?,  expire:?}
+        wstein@localhost:~/salvus/salvus$ ssh XqT8YljQ@localhost cat .bup/lockx
+        cat: .bup/lockx: No such file or directory

+2. if the file is there and the `expire` timestamp has not passed, wait until after that timestamp to try again (do other backups)
+3. if the file is there and the `expire` timestamp has passed, proceed as follows:
+4. create .bup/lock with contents:
+       {server_id:?,  expire:?}
+   where expire is maybe 15 minutes in the future (?) -- whatever the timeout is on making backups.
+5. wait 3 seconds, then check again to see if .bup/lock is exactly what we created.
+If not, another bup server tried to write to .bup/lock at the same time, so go to 1.
+6. make the backup as usual.
+7. delete .bup/lock

 - [ ] (0:45?) add property to projects database table `snapshots_disabled`, which can be one of:
         true = snapshots disabled because a problem occurred